Karten Associates

 My book, Communication Gaps and How to Close Them

-My guide, How to Survive, Excel and Advance as an Introvert
+My ebook, How to Survive, Excel and Advance as an Introvert

 If you want to understand your customers’ perspective, you must explicitly ask for their feedback.
 But even if you do ask, how you ask strongly influences the quantity and quality of feedback you get, and that can spell the difference between project success and a serious state of customer dissatisfaction.
 Unfortunately, many software organizations have woefully inadequate feedback-gathering processes — or none at all.
 Of those organizations that do gather feedback, many do so in a flawed manner that can result in distorted and misinterpreted results.